If your PC is lagging all of a sudden, Windows is likely downloading something in the background.

 2. Via Windows Resource Monitor

 Resource Monitor is a built-in utility in Windows 10.
 You can find the Network Activity of all the processes with the help of this program.
-Let’s find out how to check if something is downloading in the background on Windows 10 via Resource Monitor.
+Let’s find out how to check if something is downloading in background in Windows 10 via Resource Monitor.

 - Press Windows + R keys simultaneously to open the Run window.